 In unusual instances a student may wish to change ILE sponsors, for instance, if the student's project requires different areas of expertise than originally anticipated.
 In such cases the student may seek approval from a new faculty sponsor.
 The candidate must inform the Department Chair and the previous sponsor that the new sponsor will assume the previous sponsor's duties.
 At this point the student may also decide to pursue a new project topic, with approval of the new sponsor, but in all cases the rules governing time limits and extensions remain in force.

 DrPH candidates are required to submit an electronic copy of their final report to the department.
-Copies of past reports are available from the Director of Academic Programs.
+Hard copies of past reports are available in the department administrative office (Room 626).